BrandedNomad/microservices-blog/README.md

 * Posts: Create a Post
 * Comments: Add a comment to a post
 * Content Moderation: Comments are moderated.
 If a comment contains the word Orange, it will be rejected.
-* Event syncing: If the query service goes down, it will look for any missed events when it starts back up again.
+* Event syncing: If the moderation service goes down, it will look for any missed events when it starts back up again, and moderate the unmoderated comments.

 ## Requirements